2k-Aakaash/iWeb/README.md

 Discover a sophisticated custom homepage on GitHub.
 Elevate your web presence with sleek designs, seamless navigation, and extensive customization options.
 Redefine Professionalism today!

 Note:
-1. This Homepage has some Bugs.
-Fixed in Future and Release will be Arrived Shortly as versions.
+1. This homepage currently has some bugs, which will be addressed in future releases arriving shortly.
-2. No Reproduction or Replication is allowed without permission of developer.
+2. Reproduction or replication is strictly prohibited without the developer's explicit permission.
-3. Explore all across of the page to customize yourself.
-4. if you want the page in as homepage whenever your browser starts, add this github link to the browser's homepage action in settings or download this repository and use in offline.
+3. Explore the entire page for personal customization.
+To set this page as your browser's homepage, either add the GitHub link    to the homepage action in your browser settings or download this repository for offline use.
-5. if you find some issues or any other problems you facing with this repository please leave a comment in issues section.
+4. Should you encounter any issues or other problems with this repository, kindly leave a comment in the issues section.
-6. Extra Tip:
-use GIF images to make the page cool!
+5. Pro Tip: Enhance the page's aesthetics by incorporating GIF images!